applariat-catalog/tomcat/README.md

 # Tomcat Image Builder

 appLariat's generic image builder for tomcat.
 This is the default build configuration for tomcat images and is used by the appLariat Component Builder service

 Default build workflow:

-Component builder starts with a task to create a tomcat image and then dynamically retrieves this repository
+Component builder starts with a task to create a tomcat image and then dynamically retrieves this repository.

-Component builder updates the FROM image based on configuration information provided at startup
+Component builder updates the FROM image based on configuration information provided at startup.

-Component builder pulls down the specified code artifact
+Component builder pulls down the specified code artifact.

 The docker build command is executed via the docker api, which process the Dockerfile: